Skip to main content

 *Free with minimum monthly income deposit (€700 for DKB, €1,000 for ING)

-Our recommendation: Start with N26 if you don't have an Anmeldung yet.
-It's free, fully in English, and you can open it from your phone in 10 minutes.
-After your Anmeldung is done, consider DKB or ING as a second account for better long-term features.
+The short version: If you don't have an Anmeldung yet, go with N26.
+It is free, the app is fully in English, and you can open it from your phone in about 10 minutes.
+Once you have your Anmeldung sorted, consider adding DKB or ING as a second account for better long-term features like a Girocard and free ATM withdrawals worldwide.

-Yes — and this is the most important thing new arrivals need to know.
-The Anmeldung (address registration) can take 2-4 weeks to book in cities like Berlin or Munich.
-You shouldn't wait that long without a bank account.
+The Anmeldung (address registration) is one of the first things you need to do in Germany.
+But getting an appointment can take 2 to 4 weeks in cities like Berlin or Munich.
+You should not wait that long without a bank account.

-3. Wise — Not technically a German bank account, but gives you a multi-currency account.
-You can open it before even arriving in Germany.
-Great for receiving international transfers.
+3. Wise is technically not a German bank account, but it gives you a multi-currency account with a German IBAN.
+Good for receiving international transfers.
+The exchange rates are hard to beat.

 Banks that require Anmeldung: DKB, ING, Commerzbank, Sparkasse, Deutsche Bank, and most traditional banks.

-Pro tip: Open N26 on day one.
+Practical tip: Open N26 on day one.
 Use it for your first salary payment and rent transfer.
-After your Anmeldung, open DKB or ING as your long-term primary account.
+After your Anmeldung, open DKB or ING as your primary long-term account.
 Many expats keep both.

-Step-by-Step — How to Open a German Bank Account
+Can You Open a German Bank Account from Abroad?

 • Do you have an Anmeldung yet?
-If no → N26, bunq, or Wise
+If no, pick N26, bunq, or Wise.

 • Are you an EU or non-EU citizen?
-If non-EU → N26 or bunq (DKB and ING often reject non-EU applicants without permanent residence)
+If non-EU, stick with N26 or bunq.
+DKB and ING often reject non-EU applicants without permanent residence.

 • Do you need a Girocard?
-If yes → DKB or ING (N26 only offers Mastercard debit, which some older German payment terminals don't accept)
+If yes, go with DKB or ING.
+N26 only offers a Mastercard debit card, which some older German payment terminals don't accept.

 • Valid passport or EU national ID card

-• A reachable address in Germany (even temporary)
+• A reachable address in Germany (temporary is fine)

 • Valid passport